USAFA-ECE/ece382/README.md

 # ece382
 ECE382 Course Web

+### Automatic build
+- The course website now builds and publishes automatically via GitHub Actions and GitHub Pages.
+The rest of the README below pertains to building locally.

 ### How to install required Python packages?
 - Open a terminal.
 - Navigate to the root folder and find requirements.txt